metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 As mentioned above, you may need to increase the compute unit limit of the transaction to ensure the `mintV2` instruction is successful.
 You may do this by using the `setComputeUnitLimit` helper function on the `mpl-essentials` Umi library as illustrated in the code snippet below.

+If you want to mint pNFT (e.g. for royalty enforcement) and have your Candy Machine set up accordingly you will have to add the `tokenStandard` field.
+By default `NonFungible` is used.
+If you fetched the Candy Machine before you could use `candyMachine.tokenStandard`, otherwise you have to assign it yourself by using `tokenStandard: TokenStandard.ProgrammableNonFungible` from `@metaplex-foundation/mpl-token-metadata`.

 ```ts
 import { mintV2 } from "@metaplex-foundation/mpl-candy-machine";
 import { setComputeUnitLimit } from "@metaplex-foundation/mpl-essentials";